 Hence, misalignment of expectations drives unhappiness amongst the new hires after starting the position.
-Setting real expectations of what a typical day at workplace looks like, what organization culture they believe in, an idea of hierarchy.
-So, only those candidates who feel that they have the job skills and feel that organization’s culture and structure align with that of theirs.
+So, setting real expectations of what a typical day at the workplace looks like, what organization culture they believe in, an idea of hierarchy.
+So, only those candidates who feel that they have the job skills and feel that the organization’s culture and structure align with that of theirs.
 Hence, let me take you through the details on culture fit.

-What is Organization Culture?
+What is Organizational Culture?

-Every organization has its own culture, that descends from the top management – founders, key stake holders to the employees of the company.
-Be it a dress code, their priorities, employee policies, customer policies and many others.
+Every organization has its own culture, that descends from the top management – founders, key stakeholders to the employees of the company.
+Be it a dress code, their priorities, employee policies, customer policies, and many others.

-What are the types of Organization Culture?
+What are the types of Organizational Culture?

-#1 Ethics & Value Based Culture
+1. Ethics & Value-Based Culture

-#2 Customer-Centric Culture
+2. Customer-Centric Culture

 Example: Amazon positions itself as one of the most customer-centric companies in the world.

-#3 Perfection-Oriented Culture
+3. Perfection-Oriented Culture

-#4 Ultra-Aggressive Culture
+4. Ultra-Aggressive Culture